cst1201-d644/Turtle-Simulator/README.md

 ### Part 1: Drawing a Simple Bowtie

-Clone the repository from GitHub in NetBeans.
+1. Clone this [repository](https://github.com/cst1201-d644/Turtle-Simulator) from GitHub in NetBeans.

-After you open this project, create a new class called `Simulator` and add a `main` method.
+1. After you open this project, create a new class called `Simulator` and add a `main` method.
 In the method, instantiate a new `Turtle` object.
 Recall to do this, you simply call `new Turtle()`.
 Once it is created, you should get a new window with a turtle appearing near the canvas' bottom right-hand corner, shown below.

 ![New Turtle](http://cs.pugetsound.edu/~dchiu/CS161/lab2/figures/turtle_blank.png)

-Play with the Turtle object's methods from the workbench to get familiar with all its methods.
+1. Play with the Turtle object's methods from the workbench to get familiar with all its methods.
 For instance, you can tell the turtle to move forward with the `forward()` method, and you can tell it to turn with the `right()` and `left()` methods.
 If you don't want the turtle to draw a line when it moves, use the `penUp()` method to raise the pen (and remember to use `penDown()` to put it down again).

-Now let's draw something by following the instructions below:
+1. Now let's draw something by following the instructions below:
   1. Create a Turtle object named `myTurtle`
   1. Set `myTurtle`'s pen color to "blue"
   1. Turn `myTurtle` left by 90 degrees
   1. Move `myTurtle` forward by 300
   1. Turn `myTurtle` right by 135 degrees
   1. Move `myTurtle` forward by 425
   1. Turn `myTurtle` left by 135
   1. Move `myTurtle` forward by 300
   1. Turn `myTurtle` left by 135
   1. Move `myTurtle` forward by 425

 Wow, that was tedious to do by hand, and I can't imagine how long it would take us to draw something more sophisticated than a bowtie!
 The good news is that we can program the computer to do all that work for us.
 In this section, we'll run you through how it's done.